dramviewer/keygen/README.md

 ## Features
 ---
-* Writing keys line by line in txt format file
+* Writing keys line by line in txt format
-* You can specify name for a file or use default name
+* Specifying amount of keys, which are will be write in file, by default is one
-* Also you can clear or delete that file, using this script
+* Specifying file name or use the default name for it
-* You can specify amount of keys, which are will be write in file, by default is one
+* Clear or delete key-file, using this script

 ## Syntax
 ---